 - alimony and maintenance,

 - qualifying bursaries and scholarships,

-- qualifying relocation benefits,
+- · qualifying relocation benefits,

-- R500 000 of a qualifying retirement award and fund lump sums (directive required),
+- R550 000 of a qualifying retirement award and fund lump sums (directive required),

-- foreign employment income up to a limit of R1.25 million per tax year (more than 183 full days in aggregate including a continuous period of at least 60 full days in any 12 months),
+- foreign employment income up to a limit of R1.25 million per tax year (provided the employee is outside of South Africa for more than 183 full days in aggregate including a continuous period of at least 60 full days in any 12 months),

 - interest received up to specified limits,

-- unemployment insurance benefits,
+- · unemployment insurance benefits,

-- uniforms and uniform allowances (subject to certain conditions),
+- uniforms and uniform allowances (subject to certain conditions).

-- disability and war pensions,
+- · disability and war pensions,

 - Occupational Injuries and Diseases Act compensation,

-- income replacement policy pay-outs, and
+- · income replacement policy pay-outs, and

 - R300 000 of an occupational death lump sum (directive required).

-10.3 Deductions From Income
+10.3 Deductions from income